Monstera: Growing and Caring for Your Plant

 • Remove yellowed or damaged leaves to keep the plant healthy.

-• Prune overly long stems to limit its spread or give it a more compact shape.
+• Prune overly long stems to limit expansion or encourage a more compact shape.

 • Pinch young shoots to encourage branching and achieve a denser Monstera.